CILabTaegwan/Madio/README.md

 5. Done!

 ## Disclaimer
-The original mario project in this [zigurous/unity-super-mario-tutorial](https://github.com/zigurous/unity-super-mario-tutorial) repository.
+The Super Mario Bros game in this project is oringed by [zigurous/unity-super-mario-tutorial](https://github.com/zigurous/unity-super-mario-tutorial) repository.